Bryan-Legend/vassal-import/README.md

 Importing will create a scene and actor folder of the name of the module.
 In order for the import to be re-runnable the existing scenes in the import scene folder will be deleted.

 Foundry defaults to 100px grid images.
 Some Vassal modules image sets are designed for a 64 pixel grid.
 Some are set to 75px.
-You'll need to select that as an option, which hasn't been added yet.
-Or maybe you could set it on the scenes.
+You'll need to select that as an option, or maybe you could set it on the scenes.

 This module code base was originally from Adventure Import Export (https://github.com/cstadther/adventure-import-export).

 ## Recommended Modules

-* Moar Folders (https://github.com/KayelGee/moar-folders) - Actor imports are often many levels deep and Foundry has a limitation of 3 folder depth.
+* Moar Folders (https://github.com/KayelGee/moar-folders) - Actor imports are often several levels deep and Foundry has a limitation of 3 folder depth.
 Six seems to be enough.
 The data will import correctly but once you pass 3 folders it will start spamming the root folder heavily.
 Turning on this mod will fix.

 ## Todo

-* Pixel scale option
+* Convert to typescript!
 * Status progress bar updates
 * Dice so Nice integration
 * Cards Support integration
 * .vsav file format import for better scene data
-* prototype import for better scene data
+* prototype import for better token data
 * gif image conversion to webp since foundry does not support gif at all
 * image size extraction for better token sizing
-* playlist generator
+* playlist generator for audio
 * maybe use extracted fonts somehow
 * Recommend a default game system.
 Maybe do some stat importing or something.
 * a toggle for unzipping files (mostly as a dev option)
 * macro importing (lol)
 * direct downloading vmods via url.
+* Add a scene for each map picker option.